 The good news is there’s plenty you can do to reduce your risk of spring flooding, water damage, and all the other complications that come with it.
-Start with these three tips for better flood prevention and quicker flood recovery — and don’t forget to download your free water damage checklist below!
+Start with these three tips for better flood prevention and quicker flood recovery — and don’t forget to download our water damage checklist below!

 - Build up your defenses.
 Think barriers, backflow, and backups: the more physical tools and protection you have at your disposal, the better your building will be able to weather a flood.
 This may sound obvious, but many business owners don’t consider what smart waterproofing really entails.